Founder's Week 2021

-One hundred and sixty-three years ago, Butler University was founded on the principles of diversity, equality and inclusion.
+One hundred and sixty-six years ago, Butler University was founded on the principles of diversity, equality, and inclusion.
 Those characteristics were innovative in 1855, and are still vital today as we seek to recapture and reclaim the values of Ovid Butler.

 About Ovid Butler